Review of Bosch’s PowerMore 250 E-Bike Range Extender

 If you’ve ever experienced range anxiety on your e-bike or wished your bike could have a second battery – then the new Bosch PowerMore 250 range extender battery is something you should know about.

-This isn’t a battery as you know it, but a battery “extender” that plugs into your charging port, allowing you to expand a one-battery eBike to running two or run the small 250Wh battery instead of your large one.
+This isn’t a battery as you know it, but a battery “extender” that plugs into your charging port.
+It allows you to expand a one-battery eBike to two or run the small 250Wh battery instead of your large one.
 It is a bit more nuanced than that and won’t work on all bikes, so let’s dig in.

 Bosch PowerMore 250 Key Details